MillionConcepts/pdr/joss_paper/paper.md

-There is a very wide variety of software intended to read data in planetary science formats. `pdr`'s most important distinctions are its emphasis on breadth, simplicity, and high compatibility with other tools. `pdr` incorporates some of this software, including `pds4_tools` [@pds4_tools] and `astropy.io.fits` [@astropy]. `pdr` uses these packages to read, respectively, PDS4 and FITS files, converting their outputs into standard Python objects to provide users with a common interface regardless of file format.
+There is a very wide variety of software intended to read data in planetary science formats. `pdr`'s most important distinctions are its emphasis on breadth, simplicity, and high compatibility with other tools. `pdr` incorporates some of this software, including `pds4_tools` [@pds4_tools] and `astropy.io.fits` [@astropy3, @astropy2, @astropy1]. `pdr` uses these packages to read, respectively, PDS4 and FITS files, converting their outputs into standard Python objects to provide users with a common interface regardless of file format.

 It is important to note that many pieces of software with narrower _format_ scope than `pdr` have wider _application_ scope.
 For instance, GDAL [@GDAL] and `rasterio`